-Further disclosures relating to impairment of financial assets are also provided in notes 3 and 35 to the consolidated financial statements.
+Further disclosures relating to impairment of financial assets are also provided in notes 3 and 34 to the consolidated financial statements.

-The Group recognises an allowance for expected credit losses (ECLs) for all debt instruments not held at fair value through profit or loss.
+The Group recognises an allowance for expected credit losses (ECLs) for all debt instruments not held at FVTPL.
 ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Company expects to receive, discounted at an approximation of the original effective interest rate.